THEval. Evaluation Framework for Talking Head Video Generation: THEval Metrics

 Naturalness indicates the realism of facial behavior in TH videos.
 Prior work \citep{hauser2024} shows that subtle facial asymmetries such as in eyebrow, mouth, or head motion enhance perceived believability, appeal, and naturalness.
 Motivated by these findings, we include metrics that quantify lip, eyebrow, and head movement dynamics to assess whether TH videos exhibit realistic and engaging facial behavior.

-\textbf{(4)} The \textbf{Lip Dynamics} metric captures how natural and varied mouth movements appear over time.
-For each frame, we detect the face and extract 40 lip landmarks.
-From these points, we compute pairwise distances that describe the lip shape and configuration.
-By tracking how these distances change across frames, the metric quantifies the variability and dynamics of lip motion throughout the video.
+\paragraph{(4)} The \textbf{Lip Dynamics} metric quantifies the variability of lip movements.
+For each frame $j$, we extract $K=40$ lip landmarks and compute a feature vector $s_j$ consisting of $M$ pairwise Euclidean distances $d_{j,m}$ that capture the lip shape, we use the combination of all the lip landmark.
+The metric is the average standard deviation $\sigma_m$ of these distances across all $N$ frames: